 Camp Asbury’s mission-specific niche is to connect the site, a unique landscape that supports a diversity of northeast Ohio life, with the diversity of a 2.5 million person metropolitan area, and to discover and celebrate signs of God’s presence and activity in the interaction of people and landscape.

-Programs: In the summer Camp Asbury offers six-weeks of outdoor programming for children and youth: day camp for grades 1-6; short-term residence camps for grades 1-4, week-long residence camps for grades 1-12.
+Programs: In the summer Camp Asbury offers five-weeks of outdoor programming for children and youth; including short-term residence camps for grades 1-4 and week-long residence camps for grades 1-12.
 All events are co-educational and emphasize small group living with an emphasis on Christian faith development.
 A few programmed family events are held during the summer season.

 During the school-year Camp Asbury hosts weekday and weekend retreats and events for religious congregations, schools, community organizations and agencies.
 The camp provides limited program assistance for retreat and outdoor education groups.
 In the school year Camp Asbury serves approximately 5,000 guests.